Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 Donate link: https://www.paypal.me/RuddernationDesigns
 Tags: tinychat, video chat, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat, chat, ruddernation Requires at least: 4.6
-Tested up to: 5.2.2
+Tested up to: 5.3
-Stable tag: 1.4.5
+Stable tag: 1.4.7
 License: GNUv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 == Description ==

-* To watch YouTube video’s please use Firefox or Edge browsers, These have been tested and they’re working with videos.
+* To watch YouTube video's please use Firefox or Edge browsers, These have been tested and they’re working with videos.
 Now updated to the new version of Tinychat using HTML5 WebRTC!
 TinyChat full screen video chat for WordPress/BuddyPress, This advanced version allows you to add your own room name.